Last Updated on May 18, 2021 by queenie mak

 I tried almost everything on the menu, including the rice dumpling (roll) with a fried egg and pork (see photo above), steamed bread with egg, biscuits egg, bacon omelette, salty soy milk (see the main photo), and sweet soy milk.

-The best breakfast in the Ximending area in Taipei has to be Yong He Soy Milk.
-Everyone knows it; maybe too many people know about it.
+The best breakfast in the Ximending area in Taipei has to be Yong He Soy Milk, and everyone knows it too; maybe too many people know about it.
 Weekends and holidays are full of tourists, and the queue can be quite long.

 If possible, try to go on a weekday and go during the off-peak time to avoid long queues.

 They also have a menu for tourists.
-It has photos and descriptions in English, Japanese, Korean and Thai (see last two photos above).
-They didn’t have these tourists menus the year before.
-I guess it just makes it even easier for people who communicate in Chinese.
+It has photos and descriptions in English, Japanese, Korean and Thai (see the last two photos above).
+So don’t worry about the language barrier.

 2. 阜杭豆漿 (Fuhang Soy Milk)